meraki/automation-scripts/README.md

 Here you can find Meraki Dashboard API scripts written for Python 3.

+Check back from time to time, as new scripts are added and existing ones are sometimes polished and improved after initial posting.

 Files contained in this repository:

 **Installing Python on Windows.txt:** General info for installing Python 3 on Windows